 - Healthy Mothers, Healthy Babies

-A five-year project aimed at providing life-saving health care for women and children through translational and community research in PNG.
+A Institute flagship project aimed at providing life-saving health care for women and children through translational and community research in Papua New Guinea.

 An ambitious Institute strategic plan to create a more focused, program-led organisation that harnesses our remarkable technical breadth to help solve devastating health problems.